 Policymakers, industry and academia frequently employ power systems models (PSMs) to aid in their decision-making.
 Recently, such models have been criticised for relying on short samples of weather data, shown to be inadequate in determining optimal strategy under weather and climate variability.
 For example, the same model may recommend investing in dierent technologies depending on which year of weather data is used, at most one of which can be optimal in the long run.
 However, due to their computational complexity, PSM runs using longer data samples are typically infeasible.
 This PhD project, conducted through the Mathematics for Planet Earth CDT, seeks to develop techniques to ensure power system planning models determine the truly optimal strategy under climate-based uncertainty while maintaining computational feasibility.

 Understanding forecast value in complex decision-making systems

-James Fallon (SCENARIO DTP Reading), David Brayshaw and John Methven
+James Fallon (SCENARIO DTP Reading), David Brayshaw and John Methven (+ collaborators at BT)